Older workers face higher unemployment amid virus pandemic

-AP — For the first time in nearly 50 years, older workers face higher unemployment than their midcareer worker counterparts, according to a study released Tuesday by the New School university in New York City.
+For the first time in nearly 50 years, older workers face higher unemployment than their midcareer counterparts, according to a study released Tuesday by the New School university in New York City.

 It is the first time since 1973 that such a severe unemployment gap has persisted for six months or longer.